 “The Declaration” was included on 5D’s fifth album Portrait in 1970.
 The single preceded the album’s release by two months and was split between “The Declaration” on one side of the vinyl 45 and the “Medley: A Change Is Gonna Come/People Got To Be Free” on the other.

-As the album’s first single, and the group’s first new music after the phenomenal year they’d just had in 1969, “The Declaration” fell flat.
+As the album’s first single, and the group’s first new music after their two No. 1 hits, “The Declaration” fell flat.
 The single debuted on the Billboard Hot 100 on Feb.
 21, 1970 – first as its own entry and then joined by the flip side the following week.
-The double-sided entry climbed to No. 64 three weeks later with “The Declaration” as the A-side, then to No. 60 the following week with the “Medley” listed first.
+The double-sided entry ultimately peaked at No. 60 before disappearing altogether.
+It never even made the Billboard Soul chart.

 The 5th Dimension’s Summer of Soul performance (July 1969) (photo courtesy Questlove’s ‘Summer of Soul’ documentary)

-It wasn’t until the Bell label took a then-unusual chance by releasing a fourth single from the Portrait album – the Marilyn McCoo showpiece “One Less Bell To Answer” – that the group returned to prominence.
+It wasn’t until the Bell label took a then-unusual chance by releasing a fourth single from Portrait – the Marilyn McCoo showpiece “One Less Bell To Answer” – that the group returned to prominence.
 That torchy ballad reached No. 2 on the pop chart in December 1970, becoming the group’s third-biggest hit.
+Perhaps more importantly, it climbed to No. 4 on Billboard’s soul chart, proving that 5D could still reach the Black audience with a great song.

-As for 5th Dimension’s decision to record “The Declaration” – a song whose then-hypocritical but aspirational words were written nearly 200 years earlier – and then perform it in a sort-of veiled protest at a pro-war president’s White House dinner for the 50 states’ governors?
+As for 5th Dimension’s decision to record “The Declaration” – a statement tune whose aspirational words were written nearly 200 years earlier – and then perform it in a sort-of veiled protest at a pro-war president’s White House dinner for the 50 states’ governors?
 Well, it clearly wasn’t a fatal blow to their careers.
 The group continued to have hits until Marilyn McCoo and Billy Davis left in 1976, whereupon the duo – who’ve been married since 1969 – had their first No. 1 soul single (“You Don’t Have To Be.
 A Star”).

 For that matter, they likely never envisioned California, pop songs, or the phonograph record either.